-Name or company name of Director Date of change Former category Current category Observations
+Name or company Date of change Former category Current name of Director category

-C.1.4.
-Complete the following table with information regarding the number of female directors at the close of the last four financial years, and their category:
+C.1.4 Complete the following table with information regarding the number of female directors at the close of the last four financial years, and their category:

-Number of female directors % of total directors of each type
+N Number of female directors % of total directors of each type

-Financial year Q Financial year Q-1 Financial year Q-2 Financial year Q-3 Financial year Q Financial year Q-1 Financial year Q-2 Financial year Q-3
+Financi al year Financial year Q-1 Financial year Q-2 Financial year Q-3 Financial year Financial year Q-1 Financial year Q-2 Financial year Q-3

 Executive 0 0 0 0 0 0 0 0

-Proprietary 2 0 0 0 33.33% 0 0 0
+Proprietary 2 0 0 0 33,33% 0 0 0

-Independent 1 1 1 3 20% 20% 20% 50%
+Independent 1 1 1 3 20% 20% 20% 50 %

 Other external 0 0 0 0 0 0 0 0

-Total: 3 1 1 3 25% 8.33% 8.33% 17.65%
+Total: 3 1 1 3 25% 8,33% 8,33% 17,65%

-C.1.5.
-Indicate whether the company has diversity policies in relation to the Board of Directors of the company with regard to issues such as age, gender, disability, or professional training and experience.
+C.1.5 Indicate whether the company has diversity policies in relation to the Board of Directors of the company with regard to issues such as age, gender, disability, or professional training and experience.
 Small and medium-sized enterprises, in accordance with the definition contained in the Accounts Auditing Law, will at least have to report the policy they have established in relation to gender diversity.